RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     {{% expand "Command syntax" %}}
 `<filename>` - The full path of the old cluster configuration file in the persistent storage.
-The cluster configuration file is /css/ccs-redis.rdb.
+The cluster configuration file is `/css/ccs-redis.rdb`.
-The file is located on the persistent storage drive for each node in the original cluster and all copies are identical.

 `<node_uid>` - The id of the node, in this case `1`.